 NOTE: if you’re hiking the CDT don’t miss the Mount Taylor register hidden in the back of the summit sign.

-On the north side of Mount Taylor we encountered our first snow (on the ground) of the trip.
+On the north side of Mount Taylor, we encountered our first snow (on the ground) of the trip.
 Sure, the ground was covered when we went through Pie Town, but that melted off within a couple of hours.
-This is basically ice that and as I post hole down, I realize that I really need to replace the trekking poles that I left at Doc Campbell's.
+This is basically ice and as I post hole down, I realize that I need to replace the trekking poles that I left at Doc Campbell’s.

 Three trucks are driving up the (dirt) road on the hillside ahead of us and as we hike towards them we’re entertained watching them try to maneuver past all the snow.
 It doesn’t take much to entertain a thru-hiker.